mongodb/specifications/source/auth/auth.rst

 name is only used as a default source for some mechanisms when authentication has been configured and a source is required but has not been specified.
 See individual mechanism definitions for details.

+Similarly, the presence of the ``authSource`` option in the URI connection string without other credential data such as Userinfo or authentication parameters in connection options MUST NOT be interpreted as a request for authentication.

 Errors
 ~~~~~~